 “I was in psychotherapy at the time,” Talcherkar says.
 “I just became fascinated by the field of psychology.
 It was a combination of interests, and I’ve also been very academically inclined so I tend to just continue to learn and educate myself.”

 She’s just as receptive to learning even when she identifies with the population a study is focused on.
-As a research assistant at Harvard University in 2016, and continuing to collaborate with the Division on Addiction, she’s currently studying gambling addiction and driving under the influence (DUIs).
+As a research mentee at the Division on Addiction, Cambridge Health Alliance (CHA) in 2016, she was focused on projects involving gambling addiction and driving under the influence (DUIs).

-“Ironically, as a repeat DUI offender, there was no way for me to separate my personal experience from Harvard’s data on repeat DUI offenders,” Talcherkar says, who started drinking alcohol at the age of 15.
+“Ironically, as a repeat DUI offender, there was no way for me to separate my personal experience from the Division on Addiction’s data on repeat DUI offenders,” Talcherkar says, who started drinking alcohol at the age of 15.
 “My biggest takeaway from this research program was that I could be more compassionate working with that challenged population.
 There’s immediate empathy there.
 Of course, most researchers don’t necessarily have the same prolonged addictive history as I do.”

 Proclaiming that “Saybrook found me,” Talcherkar learned about the university while browsing around online for an editor, who turned out to be a Saybrook student.
 But it was the humanistic philosophy from the professors and in the classes that made her apply and pursue her Ph.D. with Saybrook over several other programs.